Derek Chauvin Trial: With 15th Juror Picked, Jury Selection Is Complete

 Floyd died on May 25, 2020 in police custody after Chauvin, a white former officer with the Minneapolis Police Department pressed his knee into his neck for over eight minutes.
 His death was filmed and widely circulated throughout the world, sparking protests and a national reckoning on police reform and racial justice.

-Chauvin faces second-degree murder and manslaughter charges, as well as a third-degree murder charge.MORE NEWS: Stimulus Check Update: Track Your IRS Relief Payment
+Chauvin faces second-degree murder and manslaughter charges, as well as a third-degree murder charge.MORE NEWS: BCA Seeks Public’s Help Locating 17-Year-Old Reported As Runaway

 The three other former officers at the scene – Tou Thao, J. Alexander Kueng, and Thomas Lane – face charges for aiding and abetting second-degree murder and manslaughter.
 They will be tried jointly in August.